pbalapra/dl-pbl/README.md

-# Deep learning for planetary boundary layer parameterization
+# Deep learning for planetary boundary layer parameterization in weather forecast model

 ## Fast domain-aware neural network emulation of a planetary boundary layer parameterization in a numerical weather forecast model